Devin Booker: 2015–16 season: All-Rookie honors

-On July 13, Booker signed his rookie scale contract with the Suns, and in seven subsequent Summer League games, he averaged 15.3 points, 4.9 rebounds, and 1.7 assists per game.
+On July 13, Booker signed his rookie-scale contract with the Suns, and in seven subsequent Summer League games, he averaged 15.3 points, 4.9 rebounds, and 1.7 assists per game.
 He went on to make his NBA debut two days before his 19th birthday, in the Suns' season opener against the Dallas Mavericks.
 In 21 minutes of action against the Mavericks, he scored 14 points on 6-of-7 shooting in a 111–95 loss.

 On January 2, 2016, Booker scored a then season-high 21 points in a 142–119 loss to the Sacramento Kings.
 On January 19, he scored 32 points in a 97–94 loss to the Indiana Pacers, setting a Suns' rookie record with six three-pointers.
 Booker became the third-youngest player in NBA history at 19 years, 81 days old to record a 30-point game, behind LeBron James and Kevin Durant, as well as the youngest Suns player to score 30 or more points in a game.
 Booker participated for Team USA in the 2016 Rising Stars Challenge.
-He also competed in the NBA All-Star Weekend's Three-Point Contest, becoming the youngest contestant to ever participate in the event and only the fourth rookie to compete in the 30-year-old contest, joining Stephen Curry (2010), Kyle Korver (2004) and Dennis Scott (1991).
+He also competed in the NBA All-Star Weekend's Three-Point Contest, becoming the youngest contestant ever to participate in the event and only the fourth rookie to compete in the 30-year-old contest, joining Stephen Curry (2010), Kyle Korver (2004) and Dennis Scott (1991).
 He made it to the final round of the event, where he finished third behind the "Splash Brothers" – Curry and Klay Thompson (winner).

-On March 3, Booker scored a then career-high 34 points in a loss to the Miami Heat, On March 10, Booker recorded a career-high 35 points in a loss to the Denver Nuggets.
+On March 3, Booker scored a then-career-high 34 points in a loss to the Miami Heat, On March 10, Booker recorded a career-high 35 points in a loss to the Denver Nuggets.
 Throughout the month of March, Booker led all rookies in points (22.4) and assists (4.9) per game.
 On April 9, with 16 points scored in a 121–100 win over the New Orleans Pelicans, Booker reached 1,014 for the season, making him the fourth-youngest player to reach 1,000 career points, following only LeBron James, Kevin Durant, and Kobe Bryant, as well as the third-youngest during their rookie season.
 Booker finished fourth in the 2016 NBA Rookie of the Year Award voting and earned NBA All-Rookie First Team honors.
 He became the first Suns player to be named as a member of the All-Rookie Team since Amar'e Stoudemire in 2003.